E-commerce

 GDPR and profiles

-Deleting a profile must cascade to segments and automations; otherwise campaigns get sent to anonymized addresses or ghost profiles.
+Deleting a profile must cascade to segments and automations: otherwise campaigns may be sent to anonymized addresses or ghost profiles.

-Modern automation relies on events (product viewed, added to cart, order paid) stored in a data warehouse or CDP.
-The quality of the event schema determines the granularity of segments.
+Modern automation relies on events (product viewed, added to cart, paid order) stored in a data warehouse or CDP.
+The quality of the event schema determines the granularity of the segments.

 Privacy